If I practice at the Legal Aid Bureau, am I really an attorney?

 Are there required courses?

 Bureau members are required to take Evidence in the fall of their 2L year, if they have not already done so.
 Bureau members also enroll in a seminar in their 2L year called Introduction to Advocacy, which fulfills the professional responsibility requirement at Harvard Law School.
 3L Bureau members take a similar class called Advanced Clinical Practice.
-The Trial Advocacy Workshop is required for all 2L Bureau Members, and it is strongly recommended you take it during January term.
+Additionally, all 2L HLAB members are given priority access to enroll in Trial Advocacy Workshop during January term but are no longer required to enroll in the course.
 We view Bureau-related coursework as a necessary complement to our casework.
 Taking classes together is a great way to build Bureau community and reflect on our experiences as primary case handlers.
 Students who are looking for a truly comprehensive clinical learning experience will find a perfect home at the Bureau.

 Is the Bureau fun?